 I’m a postdoctoral researcher in the Crockett Lab at the Yale Department of Psychology.
 I received my PhD in social psychology at New York University with professors Yaacov Trope and Jay Van Bavel, and was a Fellow at Harvard University with professor Dan Gilbert.
 My interests center on how people assess and influence their surroundings, including how they decide between right and wrong, compare themselves to others, evaluate people’s behavior, and explore new spaces.

 Recently I have been working with the nonprofit organization More in Common to apply the insights of social science to help bridge political divides.
-Our research report, which finds an “Exhausted Majority” in the American electorate, has been featured in such outlets as The New York Times, The New Yorker, The Atlantic, The Washington Post, The Financial Times, The Miami Herald, and MSNBC.
+Our research report, which finds an “Exhausted Majority” in the American electorate, has been featured in such outlets as The New York Times, The New Yorker, The Atlantic, The Washington Post, The Financial Times, The Miami Herald, NPR, BBC, and CNN.
+In October 2018 I gave a half-hour interview about the research on C-SPAN’s Washington Journal.

 For this reason, psychology is more than the study of human nature: it’s also an attempt to comprehend reality itself.
 Like any good scientist, if we want to understand the world, we first have to understand our own instruments.